7 Foods to Avoid if You Have Hypothyroidism

 7. Processed meats

-Do you have this thyroid problem?
-Remember that, besides limiting the consumption of these foods, you should improve your lifestyle in general.
+So, do you have a thyroid problem?
+Overall, you should remember that, besides limiting the consumption of these foods, you should improve your lifestyle in general.
+To summarize, follow your doctor’s instructions, adopt a balanced diet (according to your needs), avoid a sedentary lifestyle, as well as consuming alcohol and tobacco.